diku-dk/futhark/docs/language-reference.rst

   enclosed in parentheses, rather than an operator section partially applying the infix operator ``-``.

-* Function and type application, and prefix operators, bind more tightly than any infix operator.
+* Prefix operators bind more tighly than infix operators.
 Note that the only prefix operators are the builtin ``!`` and ``-``, and more cannot be defined.
 In particular, a user-defined operator beginning with ``!`` binds as ``!=``, as on the table below, not as the prefix operator ``!``

+* Function and type application binds more tightly than infix operators.

 * ``#foo #bar`` is interpreted as a constructor with a ``#bar`` payload, not as applying ``#foo`` to ``#bar`` (the latter would be